-Peter Opie is associate professor of cello at Ball State University and cellist of the American Piano Trio.
-He has performed widely as a soloist and chamber musician in Europe, Asia, and the United States.
+Peter Opie is Associate Professor of Cello at Ball State University and cellist of the American Piano Trio.
+He has performed widely as a soloist, chamber musician, and orchestral player in Europe, Asia, South America, and the United States.

 With the American Piano Trio he has performed at the Interlochen Arts Academy in Michigan, Oxford University, Yonsei University, Canterbury Christ Church University, Anglia Ruskin University, the Great Philharmonic Hall in Minsk, Belarus, Chunma Arts Center in Daegu, Korea, and in Russia as a guest artist at the “Eighth International Conservatoire Week” at the St. Petersburg Conservatory.
 He has also performed chamber music with Ida Kavafian, Paul Kantor, members of the Cleveland Orchestra, Cincinnati Symphony Orchestra, Atlanta Symphony Orchestra, the Chester String Quartet, and at the Tolyatti International Chamber Music Festival.

 Formerly on the faculty of Eastern Michigan University, he has given cello and chamber music master classes at many universities and conservatoires in the USA, Europe, Russia, and Korea.
-Additionally he has taught at number of summer festivals, including the Indiana University Summer String Academy, Oklahoma Summer Arts Institute at Quartz Mountain, Cincinnati Young Artists Cello Workshop, Benefic Chamber Music Camp, Music For All Symposium, and ChamberStrings Summer Music Workshop.
+In June 2015, he visited the Universidad Nacional de Bogota to teach and perform at the Primer Festival InternacioUNAL de Violonchelo.
+He has taught at several other summer festivals, including the Indiana University Summer String Academy, Oklahoma Summer Arts Institute at Quartz Mountain, Cincinnati Young Artists Cello Workshop, Benefic Chamber Music Camp, Music For All Symposium, and ChamberStrings Summer Music Workshop.